 Even if you don’t notice a seasonal difference in your HbA1c, you’ll know changes in the timing and content of your meals, and how active you are, will affect your blood glucose levels.
 This might mean you need to adjust your insulin doses to adapt to a change in routine.
 If you find you’re regularly having hypos at unexpected times, or are struggling with frequent high blood glucose, it’s worth talking to your diabetes care team.
 Testing your blood glucose and logging your insulin doses regularly with your FreeStyle Optium Neo and FreeStyle InsuLinx can help you spot patterns in peaks and troughs so you can work out what action to take.

 Are you a changer or a leaver?
 Not everyone makes a point of changing the time on every clock they own when the clocks go forward; some people are happy to leave the clock in the car, or on the oven, on the basis they’re accurate for half the year.

 One clock is well worth changing though: the time setting on your FreeStyle Optium Neo meter.
 Knowing the exact time of your glucose readings and insulin doses is essential to be able to spot patterns in high blood glucose and hypos.
 This can then help you adjust to any springtime changes in your routine, such as eating supper later or getting up earlier.
-If you haven’t got round to it yet, updating your FreeStyle Optium Neo and FreeStyle InsuLinx meter only takes a minute: see the how-to guide on the website.
+If you haven’t got round to it yet, updating your FreeStyle meter only takes a minute: see the how-to guides:

-To change the time setting on your FreeStyle Optium Neo glucose meter:
+To change the time setting on your FreeStyle blood glucose meter: